corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 The proposal is to distribute CorDapps via standard Maven repository mechanism.
 This would allow BNOs to benefit from the existing rich Maven infrastructure.
 CorDapp distribution will be performed on per Business Network basis.
 BNOs will need to host a Maven repo as a part of their infrastructures.
 This is not envisaged to become a bottleneck: a lot of open source repositories are available there on the market and usually corporates already have Maven repositories running as a part of their software stack anyway, so they are expected to be familiar with the process.

 [Maven Resolver](https://wiki.eclipse.org/Aether) will be used on the client side as a library for programmatic dependency resolution.
 Maven Resolver supports pluggable transports and is shipped with `HTTP(s)` transport available out-of-the-box.
 To ease an integration into the existing enterprise infrastructures, the proposal is to provide a bespoke implementation of *Maven transport over Corda flows*.
-This would allow corporates to deploy CDS on-premises without having to reconfigure firewalls to allow HTTP traffic.
+This would allow corporates to deploy CDS on-premises without having to reconfigure their firewalls to allow HTTP traffic.

 CDS will support standard Maven Artifact naming notation `<groupId>:<artifactId>[:<extension>[:<classifier>]]:<version>`.
 CDS will utilise Maven classifiers that will allow publishing CorDapps targeting different hardware / software configurations.